 Criminal sanctions

-Punishments are the essence of the criminal sanctions system.
-The general punishments are fixed fine, fine, conditional imprisonment, community service, monitoring sentence and unconditional imprisonment.
-A special punishment for offences committed by persons under the age of 18 is the juvenile penalty.
-Special punishments for public officials are warning and dismissal from office.
-Disciplinary punishments may be imposed on soldiers and corporate fines on legal persons.
+Punishments are at the core of the criminal sanctions system.
+General punishments are a fixed fine, a fine, conditional imprisonment, community service, a monitoring sentence and unconditional imprisonment.
+Special punishments are a juvenile punishment that can be imposed on a person who was under 18 years of age upon committing an offence and a combination sentence that is intended for dangerous reoffenders.
+Special punishments for public officials are a warning and removal from office.
+Disciplinary punishments may be imposed on soldiers, and a corporate fine may be imposed on legal persons.
 A court may also decide to waive punishment.

-Juvenile penalty.
-A juvenile penalty may be imposed for an offence committed at the age of 15-17, if a fine is considered an insufficient punishment and unconditional imprisonment is deemed too severe a punishment.
-The length of the juvenile penalty is from four months to one year.
-The juvenile penalty consists of supervision, different activities and programmes promoting the young offender’s social functioning ability, as well as induction to working life and work.
+Juvenile punishment.
+A juvenile punishment may be imposed on a young person who has committed an offence at the age of 15–17 years, if a fine is deemed an insufficient punishment and unconditional imprisonment is deemed too severe a punishment.
+The length of a juvenile punishment is from four months to one year.
+The juvenile punishment consists of supervision, different activities and programmes promoting the young person’s social functioning ability, as well as induction to working life and work.

 Related links